hpssjellis/arduino-high-school-robotics-course/README.md

 .

 #Old github Particle Photon information.
 This will probably all be changed!

+Note: Started Feb 6th, 2020 forked from https://github.com/hpssjellis/particle.io-photon-high-school-robotics

+The following is all the old stuff:

 If in any of my code you see